 Stranger Comes To Town:

 Six people are interviewed anonymously about their experiences coming into the us.
 Each then designes a video game avatar who tells their story by proxy.
-Jacqueline Goss focuses on the questions and examinations used to
+Jacqueline Goss focuses on the questions and examinations used to establish identity at the border, and how these processes in turn affect one's own sense of self and view of the world.

 Really enjoyed this film, and interesting how we can relate to avatars and sympathise with them and get a feel for their identity and story even though they are animations and computer graphics.
 What i liked about this film was that we would hear the persons voice before we saw their avatar which may have helped more in creating identity.
 Humourous in places too and reminded me a lot of the creature comforts adverts Nick Park did.